Introduction to Teaching CLIL

 - What does CLIL look like in practice?

-Module 2 focusses on the planning and execution of a CLIL lesson
+Module 2 focuses on the planning and execution of a CLIL lesson

 - Defining learning objectives